 Damage Awards: Lower End

 The Human Rights Tribunal of Ontario found a lower quantum of damages more appropriate in Widdis v.
 Desjardins Group 2013 HRTO 1367, a case in which the Applicant claimed she was discriminated against during the interview process due to a scheduling issue arising from her religious observance.
 The Applicant, a Seventh Day Adventist, had been questioned as to her work availability on Saturdays during the interview, to which she said she could not, specifically noting that the day was her Sabbath.
 Widdis was never called for an additional interview or hired by the Respondent, and subsequently filed a complaint with the Tribunal for discrimination on the basis of creed.

 While the Tribunal agreed that Widdis had been discriminated against during the hiring process, when it came to assessing the damages (the Applicant had initially asked for $15,000) it found an award of $4,000.00 appropriate in consideration of the level of the injury to dignity, feelings and self-respect the Applicant had suffered.
 While the Applicant had been hurt by the conduct of the Respondent, she was unable to substantiate her claim that she had been unemployed for a long duration and thus the Tribunal was led to a lower damage award.

 While discrimination in the context of employment is a prevalent issue and quite serious, it is important to note that not all instances of discrimination are grounds for a claim or a substantial amount of damages.
 The Tribunal in Widdis referenced the case of Arunachalam v.
 Best Buy Canada, 2010 HRTO 1880 (CanLII), which was particularly useful in defining what constitutes cause for a large damage award.

-If you believe that your employer has discriminated against you on the basis of religion, or any enumerated ground, contact Monkhouse Law for a free consultation today.
+If you believe that your employer has discriminated against you on the basis of religion, or any enumerated ground, contact Monkhouse Law today for a free consultation.